immersivecognition/unity-experiment-framework/README.md

     public void ShowStimulus(UXF.Trial trial)
     {
         // pull out the color we applied for this trial
-        // output would be "red"
-        string colorManipulation = trial.settings.GetString("color");
+        // output would be "red" on trial 1 string colorManipulation = trial.settings.GetString("color");

         // example of using the new setting to manipulate our scene using a custom method